OWASP/owasp-mastg/Document/0x06b-iOS-Security-Testing.md

 ### Testing on an Emulator

 [Corellium](../tools/MASTG-TOOL-0105.md) is the only publicly available iOS emulator.
-It is an enterprise SaaS solution with a per user license model and does not offer community licenses.
+It is an enterprise SaaS solution with a per user license model that does not offer community licenses.

 ### Getting Privileged Access